 When you’ve just ovulated, your body temperature may increase very slightly, by about half a degree Celsius.
 If you’re using temperature to keep track of when you are most fertile, you need to use a special thermometer to take your temperature every morning before you get out of bed.
 If you record the readings every day using a graph or a spreadsheet, it’s possible to learn your pattern over time.
 The time when you are most fertile is 2 to 3 days before the rise in temperature.

 There may be other signs that you are near the time of ovulation, such as mild abdominal cramps, breast tenderness or increased sex drive.
 However, using these signs to predict when you’re fertile is not the most reliable method.

 Using ovulation calculators and kits

-Ovulation calendars and kits can also help you predict ovulation.
+Ovulation calculators and kits can also help you predict ovulation.

-Ovulation calendars are available on websites such as www.yourfertility.org.au, and use the date of your last period and the length of your cycle to predict when you are likely to be most fertile.
+Ovulation calculators are available on websites such as www.yourfertility.org.au.
+Use the date of your last period and the length of your cycle to predict when you are likely to be most fertile.

 Home ovulation predictor kits are available from pharmacies.
-You use the kit a few days before your predicted ovulation day, to test for a rise in the level of a hormone called luteinising hormone (LH) in your urine.
+They test for a rise in the level of a hormone called luteinising hormone (LH) in your urine.
+You should use the kit a few days before your predicted ovulation day.
 A positive result indicates you will ovulate within the next 24 to 36 hours.

 Learn more here about the development and quality assurance of healthdirect content.